-I speak at churches, para-church organizations such as Focus on the Family, Iron Sharpens Iron Men’s Conferences, International Network of Children’s Ministry, Moody Pastors Conference, at men’s retreats, women’s groups, couples retreats, Youth Worker conventions, homeschool conventions, and conduct Family Devotion Workshops all across the country.
+I speak at schools, churches, para-church organizations such as Focus on the Family, Iron Sharpens Iron Men’s Conferences, International Network of Children’s Ministry, Moody Pastors Conference, at men’s retreats, women’s groups, couples retreats, Youth Worker conventions, homeschool conventions, and conduct Family Devotion Workshops all across the country.

 I love speaking, and love writing just as much.
 Most of my books fall into two broad categories.

 Writing for PARENTS and YOUTH WORKERS

 Books with tons of object lesson ideas to help teach kids spiritual truth in a way where they’ll listen . . . even teens!

 Contemporary adventure and suspense series for tweens and young adult readers that will hold their attention.
 Not patronizing, skinny books, but stories they can truly enjoy and learn from.
 Perfect for reluctant readers, and ideal for parents or teachers to read to their kids.
 Designed for boys . . . but they work great with girls, too!

 Often men are less than eager to lead family devotions.
 And they have pretty good reasons.
 When we understand the reasons behind their reluctance, we can find ways around it.
 Last time we looked at three of the big issues that tend to hold men back.
 1. Men like to be in CONTROL.
 2. Many […]

 How do I get my husband to take the lead training our kids spiritually with family devotions?
 This question comes up frequently when I’m teaching at conferences and churches.
 There are things that work, and definitely things that don’t.
 Trying to “get” a man to lead family devotions by pushing, shaming, or cornering him somehow […]